Introduction

 This now contains three repositories:

-• train-motion: The software that runs on the Vision computer at the museum, playing recorded videos, and also playing live feeds from cameras located around the layout.
+• vision: The software that runs on the Vision computer at the museum, playing recorded videos, and also playing live feeds from cameras located around the layout.

-• documentation: This one is totally new.
+• randall-documentation: This one is totally new.
 I moved here all the public documentation I have for the Randall Museum Model Railroad.

 The documentation repository contains files for layout maps, layout schemas, layout labels, and all the documentation I wrote for the museum staff and the Saturday Operators.
 I do have links to that in the introduction page however all the source material was just on my own drive.
 Now it’s properly archived as it should with proper revisions.
 One goal of having a public repository is to have volunteers submitted patches to extend it.
 For that purpose I’ve clarified in the README the license and the file formats that can apply here.